 Mudsdale’s primary attack should usually be Earthquake.
 The almost-signature move High Horsepower is useful in a playthrough because it comes very early in Mudbray’s level-up list, and it can be used in doubles without endangering Mudsdale’s partner, but it has slightly less power and accuracy than Earthquake with no particular advantages in a standard battle.
 Beyond that she has surprisingly few strong options.
 Rock Slide is not nothing, and Rock attacks are a good pairing with Ground attacks as they hit Flying- and Bug-types hard, but it’s also not Stone Edge.
 Both of the strongest Fighting attacks available to her, Close Combat and Superpower, impose defence penalties that will weaken her as a tank.
 After that, we need to talk about the interesting option of Heavy Slam, a Steel attack, and one of the few moves that care about a Pokémon’s weight, since it has multiple damage tiers based on how much heavier the user is than the target.
 Normally this move is hard to justify, since its power is comically low if the target is even half the user’s weight.
 However, Mudsdale, surprisingly, is one of the heaviest Pokémon in the entire game, tipping the scales at over 900 kg and surpassed only (and just barely) by Groudon, Celesteela and Cosmoem.
 This is actually not much heavier than a typical Clydesdale stallion in the real world, but most Pokémon are actually not very hefty compared to real animals – even Snorlax is only 460 kg.
 Mudsdale will hit the top damage tier for Heavy Slam against any Pokémon lighter than 184 kg… which turns out to be most of them, including every Fairy Pokémon in the game with the exception of Xerneas.
 In fact, the only Pokémon I can think of that you’d want to hit with a Steel attack and are heavy enough for Heavy Slam to be well and truly useless are Alolan Exeggutor, Kyurem, Mega Glalie, Avalugg, and certain forms of Arceus, and frankly, if your opponent is putting almost any of those Pokémon up against your Mudsdale, then one of you probably has a lot of explaining to do.

-Once those standard moves are out of the way, just about the strongest attacks available to Mudsdale are Body Slam and Payback, which is already pushing us into barrel-scraping territory (admittedly, Body Slam’s paralysis effect has the potential to help Mudsdale, and Payback has decent power and neutral type coverage if you’re anticipating a switch but aren’t sure what’s coming in, although neither is ever going to score many super-effective hits).
+Once those standard moves are out of the way, just about the strongest attacks available to Mudsdale are Body Slam and Payback, which is already pushing us into barrel-scraping territory (admittedly, Body Slam’s paralysis effect has the potential to help Mudsdale, and Payback has decent power and neutral type coverage provided your target is slower than you, although neither is ever going to score many super-effective hits).
 You can again draw a contrast here to Hippowdon and Donphan, who have similar roles to Mudsdale but get a more powerful Rock attack (Stone Edge) and a couple of niche counter moves like the elemental fang attacks and Donphan’s Ice Shard.
 Given Mudsdale’s tanky stats and average offensive movepool, we need to consider at least one support move, although this does arguably make the comparison with Hippowdon starker and exacerbate her lack of healing.
 Like most Ground-types, she gets Stealth Rock, and is as good a choice for using it as any other Pokémon with similar stats and healing potential.
 Roar synergises with Stealth Rock, and Mudsdale is very polarising between Pokémon who can easily handle her and Pokémon who can’t at all.
 And after that, you… kind of start to run short again.
 Toxic makes as much sense on Mudsdale as it does on anything else.
 Rototiller, which boosts the attack and special attack of all Grass Pokémon in play, is sort of worth mentioning just because it’s so rare and because it’s very flavour-appropriate to Mudsdale as a farm work animal, but with the obsolescence of triples in generation VII I can’t think of anywhere it would be useful.
 You could even go with Sandstorm, if you really want to revel in how badly you’re being outclassed by Hippowdon.